 Responsive vs. Separate Mobile Sites

-Responsive design (one URL, one codebase, adapts to screen size) is Google’s recommended approach.
-Sites with separate mobile URLs (m.example.com) need proper canonical tags and hreflang annotations to avoid duplicate content issues.
-Google strongly recommends migrating to responsive design.
+Responsive design (one URL, one codebase, adapts to screen size) is Google's recommended approach.
+Sites with separate mobile URLs (m.example.com) need matching rel="canonical" and rel="alternate" annotations pointing at each other, or the two versions compete as duplicate content.
+Google recommends migrating to responsive design instead of maintaining the pair.

 Common Mobile-First Issues